Shūjin e no Pert-em-Hru: Characters

 A nine-year-old elementary school student who somehow tagged along with the group.
-Under her cheerful appearance hides a fragile heart seeking for attention — and she does so by telling lies and playing pranks.
+Under her cheerful appearance hides a fragile heart seeking attention — and she does so by telling lies and playing pranks.

-If the player does not believe her when she says there is a crack on the ground, she gets crushed to death by a moving statue as punishment for lying.
+If the player does not believe her when she says there is a crack in the ground, she gets crushed to death by a moving statue as punishment for lying.